Ramp Test vs Pendulum

 Which is more cost effective?

-The ramp test is a large fixed piece of equipment, used in a laboratory.
-It is a great piece of equipment that can be used to provide scientific information regarding how different types of flooring surfaces could perform with different types of footwear. ramp testing requires a sample of the flooring material to be tested in a laboratory setting.
-Therefore, ramp testing can typically only be used before a floor is laid,
+The Ramp Test is a large fixed piece of equipment designed for use in a laboratory only.
+It can be used to assess how different types of flooring surfaces perform with different types of footwear.
+However, owing to its size, testing can only be performed before a floor is laid,

-Overall the Pendulum tends to be much more cost effective.
-Due to the Ramp Test size, controlled laboratory conditions, and needed trained operators, the ramp test can often cost considerably more.
-Pendulum tests can also be the quicker option meaning they are ideal in legal situations where you need the results delivered promptly.
-Also, the HSE, UKSRG and TTA support, and recommend the Pendulum test method.
+Overall, the Pendulum tends to be much more cost effective option.
+Due to the size of the Ramp Test, the need for trained operators and strict laboratory conditions, ramp testing is significantly more expensive.
+Pendulum tests also tend to be the quicker option, meaning they are ideal in situations where results are needed promptly.

 The Health and Safety Executive (HSE), UK Slip Resistance Group (UKSRG) and Tile Association (TTA) recommend the Pendulum test method for assessing slip resistance.